Reimbursement Models for Medicaid Agencies and MCOs

 A one-time bridge payment of $26 is available for the first MDPP core session, core maintenance session, or ongoing maintenance session provided to a beneficiary during months 1–24 when a beneficiary has previously received his/her first core session from a different MDPP supplier.

-Summary Cost and Reimbursement Table
+Summary Reimbursement Table

 In the course of implementing the National DPP lifestyle change program for Medicaid beneficiaries, states will need to fund the intervention and/or negotiate increases in rates paid to participating MCOs.
 Rates may need to account for the work MCOs will undertake in establishing and maintaining contracts with CDC-recognized organizations, cost reporting, as well as the uncertainty relative to programs costs within Medicaid.